Who exactly is a single mum and why does it matter?

 It’s a loaded question.
 For many it is simple.
 Yet, to others, it’s fairly complex.
 And getting the answer right is pretty important.

-In an attempt to unravel this convoluted question, let’s investigate this issue from outside the debate box and try to determine exactly why it matters so much in the first place.
+In an attempt to unravel this convoluted question of “who is a single mum” let’s investigate this issue from outside the debate box and try to determine exactly why it matters so much in the first place.

 Mamas everywhere understand how incredibly difficult it is to raise a kid.
 Raising one without any support can be like living through Armageddon on repeat.
 Mums get that.
 It’s in our nature.